Skip to main content

 Full control set implemented, evidenced, and version-controlled.
 System Security Plan (SSP) maintained as a living document.
 Plan of Action and Milestones (POA&M) actively managed against open action items.

-Controlled Unclassified Information and export-controlled data handled within the GCC High boundary.
-Marking, storage, transmission, and disposal aligned to DoD standards and 32 CFR Part 2002 CUI program requirements.
+Controlled Unclassified Information handled within the GCC High boundary — marking, storage, transmission, and disposal aligned to DoD standards and 32 CFR Part 2002 CUI program requirements.
+Export-controlled (ITAR) policies, procedures, and controls implemented per 22 CFR 120-130 in the same enclave; first ITAR-covered engagement required for certification to handle ITAR data.

 CMMC Level 1 Practice (On-Premise)

-17 CMMC Level 1 practices self-certified on the on-premise path for non-CUI workloads.
+17 CMMC Level 1 practices self-assessed on the on-premise path for non-CUI workloads.
 Three-enclave posture (on-premise, Azure Commercial, Azure GCC High) — workload classification drives enclave placement.

 Supplier Cybersecurity (C-SCRM)